openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

         ]
     }

-The Storage resources can be revealed by querying Storage resource for the corresponding System directly.
+The Storage resources can be revealed by querying the Storage resource for the corresponding System directly.

 .. code-block:: bash